Arker123/Covid-Python-API/README.md

-# Covid-Python-API
+# Covid-Python-Calculator
-Python API for measuring number of Covid cases
+Number of covid cases calculator of States in India